 Generally speaking, professional services firms and banks have led the way in using strengths-based interview questions.
 However, many other large employers have also adopted this approach, including Jaguar Land Rover, which uses strengths-based interviews to assess how well you would be likely to do the job and whether you would be motivated by it.
 You are also particularly likely to be asked strengths-based interview questions by technology and consumer goods companies.

-While some companies may have adoped a wholly strengths-based approach, other employers are mixing strengths-based interview questions into their existing interviews, so you might be asked strengths questions alongside competency and traditional ‘Why have you applied to us?’ questions.
-The Institute of Student Employers (ISE) reported that in 2018 43% of its graduate recruiter membership use strengths-based recruitment processes in some way (up from 41% in the previous year), but 55% of employers combine a number of approaches, including recruiting by competency and values matching.
+While some companies may have adopted a wholly strengths-based approach, other employers are mixing strengths-based interview questions into their existing interviews, so you might be asked strengths questions alongside competency and traditional ‘Why have you applied to us?’ questions.
+The Institute of Student Employers (ISE) reported that in 2019 50% of its graduate recruiter membership used strengths-based recruitment processes in some way, while 69% of employers combined a number of approaches, including recruiting by competency and values matching.
 If an employer lists required 'behaviours' alongside 'qualifications' and 'skills' in its job descriptions, it’s a fair bet they will be using a strengths-based approach in one way or another.